A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 He expected her to forget about it during the week, but the next Sunday, she said her sermon was ready and she was still happy to do it.
-The priest wasn't sure what to do, but felt sure that if he let her start, she'd soon lose her nerve and run out of things to say so he'd be able to take over.
+The priest wasn't sure what to do, but felt sure that if he let her start, she'd soon lose her nerve or run out of things to say, so he'd be able to take over.
 So he said she could.

 She sat on the altar in a baby buggy, and the microphone was lowered to her height.

 Later in life, she would look back on what she was about to do and feel a little bit sorry for the priest, thinking she shouldn't have done it because it probably hurt his feelings.
-But at the time, she didn't even realise adults had feelings that could be hurt; she didn't have the life experience to understand that it's best to be considerate of other people's feelings.
+But at the time, she didn't even realise adults have feelings that can be hurt; she didn't have the life experience to understand that it's best to be considerate of other people's feelings.
 Still, a lot of people enjoyed what happened in church that day, though they were a bit shocked at first.

 To the priest's embarrassment, Becky began by saying: "I'm taking over for a while, and I'm going to teach a lesson on fair shares.
 Not all of you need it, just certain people I've noticed.
 First of all, I'm going to admit to something bad I used to do."

 All the congregation pricked up their ears with interest.